peredaniel/wargames-dice-roller/README.md

 ### Android

+#### Version 1.5.2

+* Fixed an issue causing the UI to not display properly details for rolls within a series that had no dices to roll as a result of a previous roll.

 #### Version 1.5.1

 * Fixed an issue causing the roll description not to update when updating its type for a roll series.